-Ingar Bergby is one of Norway's most recognized orchestral conductors, with great production within classical music, opera, contemporary and crossover music.
-He has marked himself as an artist with clear shaping power, and with great passion and dedication in his work.
+Ingar Bergby is one of Norway's leading conductors, with many achievements within classical music, opera, contemporary and crossover music.
+He has distinguished himself as an artist with the power to shape ideas and with great dedication to his work.

-In the period 2003 - 2008 he was a permanent guest conductor for the Bergen Philharmonic Orchestra with responsibility for the Norwegian and Nordic repertoire.
+2003 - 2008: permanent guest conductor for the Bergen Philharmonic Orchestra with responsibility for Norwegian and Nordic repertoire

-In 2009 - 2010, Bergby was engaged as Norwegian profile conductor in the Broadcasting Orchestra (KORK), and has had annual engagements there from 1993.
+2009 - 2010: Norwegian profile conductor in the Norwegian Broadcasting Corporation (KORK), and has had regular engagements in KORK since 1993

-Since 1994, Ingar Bergby has regularly hosted all the Norwegian symphony orchestras and the Norwegian Opera and Ballet, as well as the leading Nordic symphony orchestras.
-He has collaborated with the Danish Radio Symphony Orchestra, the Swedish Radio Symphony Orchestra, Gothenburg Symphony Orchestra and the Malmö Symphony Orchestra.
-In addition, he has engaged in symphony orchestras in Iceland, Germany and the Czech Republic.
+From 1994 - dd: Engagements as guest conductor at all the Norwegian symphony orchestras, the Norwegian Opera and Ballet, leading Nordic symphony orchestras such as Malmö Symphony Orchestra, Danish Radio Symphony Orchestra, Swedish Radio Symphony Orchestra, and Gothenburg Symphony Orchestra, and in orchestras in Iceland, Germany and the Czech Republic.

-- 2010 - KORK-award in the category established artist / conductor of the The Norwegian Radio Orchestra
+- 2010 - The KORK award in the category established artist / conductor of the Norwegian Broadcasting Corporation

-- 2006 - Spellemannsprisen to Grex Vocalis and KORK with conductor Ingar Bergby
+- 2006 - Spellemann Prize for Grex Vocalis and KORK with conductor Ingar Bergby

-- 1993 - Appointed to the Performer of the Year together with BIT20 by Norsk Komponistforening
+- 1993 - Named Performer of the Year together with BIT20 by the Norwegian Composers' Association